Julius-Ulee/Announcements-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A fearsome chameleon kong is sighted near Avancia, and all<br>the fighters in town band together to take it down.<br>But where did it come from?</p>
+<p align="center">A fearsome chameleon kong is sighted near Avancia, and all the fighters in town band<br>together to take it down.
+But where did it come from?</p>
 </td>
 </tr>
 </table>